Typhoon Soudelor: Mariana Islands

 Typhoon Soudelor passed directly over Saipan on August 2 as an intensifying Category 2 equivalent storm according to the JTWC, causing widespread damage on the island.
 Post-storm damage surveys determined Soudelor to have been substantially stronger at landfall: a Category 4-equivalent with sustained winds of 215 km/h with gusts in excess of 260 km/h.
 The National Weather Service's anemometer at Saipan International Airport broke after recording a gust of 91 mph.
 The winds downed numerous trees and power lines, leaving much of the island without power and rendering roads impassible.
 In some areas, cars were flipped over by the force of the wind.
 The island's power plant lost part of its roof and was flooded.
 Damage to the island's electrical infrastructure was tremendous, with 150 power poles and 114 transformers damaged or destroyed.
 A total of 464 residents sought refuge in public shelters.
 Acting Governor Ralph DLG Torres declared "a state of disaster and significant emergency".
-Dr. Philip Dauterman of the Commonwealth Health Center in Saipan likened damage to that caused by Typhoon Pongsona which struck Guam in December 2002.
+Philip Dauterman of the Commonwealth Health Center in Saipan likened damage to that caused by Typhoon Pongsona which struck Guam in December 2002.
 In addition, John Hirsh from the American Red Cross said that Soudelor is the most damaging cyclone to hit Saipan since Typhoon Kim in 1986 struck the island nearly thirty years prior.

 Initial assessments by the Emergency Operations Center indicate that 384 homes were destroyed.
 A separate assessment by the American Red Cross showed 808 homes affected.
 Of this total, 158 were destroyed, 296 sustained major damage, and 354 were affected or sustained minor damage.
 Total damage exceeded US$21 million (2015 USD) on Saipan.
 Forty people were injured across the island.
 On August 8 and 9, two people drowned in separate rip current incidents in western Guam.

 The local power company, Commonwealth Utilities Corp., stated they only had 77 replacement power poles and no transformers.
 Repairs to the electric grid, water supply network, and wastewater systems were expected to take three to four weeks.
 Three Mobil gas stations re-opened on August 4 for first responders and emergency services.
 Relief supplies from Guam and Hawaii were sent to Saipan that day.
 Members of the Guam National Guard, Guam Power Authority, and the Coast Guard also provided assistance.
 On August 6, United States President Barack Obama declared the Northern Mariana Islands a federal disaster area, allowing residents to receive government aid.
 Saipan was granted individual assistance while Tinian and Rota received public assistance.
 By September, the Federal Emergency Management Agency approved US$25.9 million in aid to residents of Saipan.